Also sprach Zarathustra: Structure

 The following portion of the piece can be analyzed as a large development section.
 "Of Science and Learning" features an unusual fugue beginning at measure 201 in the double-basses and cellos, which consists of all twelve notes of the chromatic scale.
-Measure 223 contains one of the very few sections in the orchestral literature where the basses must play a contra B (the lowest B on a piano), which is only possible on a 5-string bass or (less frequently) on a 4-string bass with a low-B extension.
+Measure 223 contains one of the few sections in the orchestral literature where the basses must play a contra B (the lowest B on a piano), which is only possible on a 5-string bass or (less frequently) on a 4-string bass with a low-B extension.

 The development continues in "The Convalescent".
 By the end of this section, there is a prolonged retransition over the dominant of C major.

 Back in C major, "The Dance Song" marks the recapitulation.
 It features a very prominent violin solo throughout the section.
 Later in this section, elements from "The Song of the Grave" (the second subject theme) are heard in the work's original key.

 "Song of the Night Wanderer" marks the coda of the tone poem.
 It begins with 12 strikes of midnight.
 The end of the "Song of the Night Wanderer" leaves the piece half-resolved, with high flutes, piccolos and violins playing a B major chord, while the lower strings pluck a C.

 One of the major compositional themes of the piece is the contrast between the keys of B major, representing humanity, and C major, representing the universe.
 Because B and C are adjacent notes, these keys are tonally dissimilar: B major uses five sharps, while C major has none.